Smartraveller is for Australians planning to travel, or already travelling or living, overseas.

 We assign an overall advice level for each destination.
 You can find the current level on each destination's travel advisory.

 In some destinations, we assign different advice levels for parts of the country to reflect different risks in those areas.

 Learn more about how we determine and assign advice levels.
 See travel advice explained.

-We offer a travel advice email subscription service.
+We no longer ask you to register your trip with us, instead we offer a travel advice email subscription service.
 This is a free service for all Australians.

 You can opt in to receive email notifications when we update the travel advice for any destination you subscribe to.